schatt89/master_thesis/simulation/README.md

 * Behavior: alcohol

 Model specifications:
-* The effects are taken from the SimulateNetworkaBehavior functions
+* The list of effects is taken from the SimulateNetworkaBehavior functions
 * Structural: transTrip, cycle3
 * Covars: egoX, altX, simX
 * Behavior: [avAlt, quad] for influence

-Both models converge.
+Both models (30 and 60 actors) converge.

 ## Simulation2.R